jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Of course not, because it's not 1990.

 Okay, so now get your medical records ready.
-Next up, get your health metrics like fitness,antibodies, and bloodtype.
+Next up, get your health metrics like fitness levels, antibodies, and blood type.
 Excellent, now let's evaluate your risk factor to COVID-19 by comparing your statistics to the records of those unlucky people who got sick, especially the ones who are seriously ill.
 What characteristics [is this new disease targeting](https://www.youtube.com/watch?v=9PwTgpTlJBg)?

 I pray your risk factor is small.
 But, if you're in trouble, what does your nurse or doctor say to do?
 Don't tell me, but I hope it was at least calming to hear specialized medical advice.

 Hey, don't forget, there's a possible drug shortage.
 So, what is your pharmacist recommending?
 Do you have enough prescriptions?
 What should you start doing now to plan for the worse?

 After you've collaborated with these health professionals, quickly find out what your health insurance company will, and more importantly, won't pay for.
-Just in case, it's good to know before disaster strikes.
+Just in case the worse happens, it's good to know before disaster strikes.

 Phew, that was educational.
 Isn't it good to know all this stuff!
 Apps and gadgets are cool, but I personally think knowledge is the ultimate lever of power.